AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project_database/network_geometry.rst

-Although the behaviour of these trigger is expected to be mostly intuitive to anybody used to editing transportation networks within commercial modeling platforms, we have detailed the behaviour for all different network changes in :ref:`net_section.1` .
+Although the behaviour of these trigger is expected to be mostly intuitive to anybody used to editing transportation networks within commercial modeling platforms, we have detailed the behaviour for all different network changes.

 This implementation choice is not, however, free of caveats.
-Due to technological limitations of SQLite, some of the desired behaviors identified in :ref:`net_section.1` cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face of minimally careful use of the tool.
+Due to technological limitations of SQLite, some of the desired behaviors identified cannot be implemented, but such caveats do not impact the usefulness of this implementation or its robustness in face of minimally careful use of the tool.